ericfortis/mockaton/README.md

 - As API documentation
 - If you commit the mocks in the repo, when bisecting a bug, you don’t have to sync the frontend with many backend repos
-  - Similarly, I can check out long-lived branches that have old API contracts
+  - Similarly, it allows for checking out long-lived branches that have old API contracts

 ## Motivation
 - Avoids having to spin up and maintain hefty or complex backends when developing UIs.